vsys-host/shkeeper.io/docs/multipayout.md

 # Multipayout API (only for TRON, Ethereum, BNB and Ripple; not implemented for BTC,DOGE,LTC and Monero)

-This API allows to create a payout task which can transfer USDT to multiple accounts at once.
+This API allows to create a payout task which can transfer cryptocurrency to multiple accounts at once.

 The workflow with this API consist of 2 steps:
  - creating a payout task
  - checking for the task result

+ This API implemented only for TRON, Ethereum, BNB and Ripple.

 ## Auth